turgu1/esp32-oberon-compiler/README.md

      i := F(3.0); P(i)
 ```

 - There is no Condition Codes in the ESP32, but a variety of branch instructions based on the content of register parameters.
-This, combined with the assembly language output of the compiler, requires sensible changes to the fixup algorithm and conditional instructions generation used in ORG.
-Using labels in the assembly language, fixups are no longer required.
+This, combined with the assembly language output of the compiler, requires sensible changes to the fix up algorithm and conditional instruction generation used in ORG.
+Using labels in the assembly language, fix ups are no longer required.

 - Trap is using a routine that you can find in the init.S startup code that save registers and reason for trap before restarting the program.